-Nintendo looks set to follow-up on the success of last year’s NES mini with a microconsole version of the games system’s 16-bit follow-up, the SNES.
+Nintendo will follow-up on the success of last year’s Nintendo Entertainment System (NES) mini with a micro-console version of the games system’s 16-bit older brother, the Super Nintendo Entertainment System (SNES).

-The move comes after the success of the NES mini, which was originally designed as a novelty Christmas item for 2016 but ultimately proved a smash hit with gamers old and new.
+It follows on from the success of the NES mini, which was originally designed as a novelty Christmas item for 2016 but ultimately proved a smash hit with gamers old and new.

 It is thought that the decision to discontinue the NES mini, rather than continue production and cater to the demand for the console, was reached with a view to developing a SNES mini in its place.

 NES Minis continue to fetch substantial sums on eBay, with fans keen to dive into a wealth of classic titles that remain as enjoyable today as they were some three decades ago.

 The NES Mini came with 30 built-in titles to choose from and play but the SNES will feature fewer games, with Super Mario World, Earthbound, Super Mario Kart, and The Legend of Zelda: A Link to the Past all included.

 Arguably the biggest talking point concerns the inclusion of Star Fox 2, a previously unreleased sequel to the hugely popular SNES original.

 The full list of games included on the SNES Classic is as follows:

 - Kirby’s Dream Course

 - The Legend of Zelda: A Link to the Past